Baud-Hacker/Laundry/README.md

 docker compose --profile test up --build --abort-on-container-exit tests
 ```

+## Why's it called Laundry?

+Because it's designed to act as a 'front' where, from the outside, it looks innocuous until you find the Department of Existential Anthropic Threats (DEAT).

 ## Security notes & residual risks

 - **TLS is mandatory.** Basic auth is base64, not encryption.
 Port 80 only redirects.